jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     >
     > Switched to branch 'linkingpages'
     - When you make changes in your working directory without staging them and then switch branches, Git will try to preserve your changes, but the behavior depends on whether those changes conflict with the files in the branch you're switching to.
-    - until you merge the branch with the master, you cannot see the changes you made on that branch also in the master.
+    - Until you merge the branch with the master, you cannot see the changes you made on that branch or in the master.

 # Cloning a Remote Repository

-  Remote is a reference to a repository on a server, like github or gitlab, or even another machine.
+  Remote refers to a repository on a server, like GitHub or GitLab, or even another machine.
 If you clone a repository from GitHub, Git automatically creates a remote reference called origin.

   Origin is the default name given to a remote repository when you